dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 I guess you guys can see the issue here?

 Fortunately there is a better way to do it.
 Docker is able to build an image by reading instructions from a text file.
-Docker officially calls it the Dockerfile.
+The official term to describe to this file is Dockerfile.

-So the idea that you can put your application and all of its dependencies into a single package, build it automatically in a repeatable way, store it in a centralized repository, removes so much of the complexity when deploying your application to another machine or sharing it with other developers.
+So the idea that you can put your application and all of its dependencies into a single standardized package and build it automatically in a repeatable way and also store it in a centralized repository, removes so much of the complexity when deploying your application to another machine or sharing it with other developers.

 ---